 From your knowledgeable guides, you’ll learn other useful tidbits about life in the bush, like how the milky sap from the indigenous tamboti tree is toxic to humans but not to animals, and that you should never use its wood on a fire as the smoke will make you ill.

-There’s a good variety of other game on this 45,000-acre reserve in landscapes ranging from thornveld and thick bush to grassy savannas and wetlands.
+There’s a good variety of other game on this 150,000-acre reserve in landscapes ranging from thornveld and thick bush to grassy savannas and wetlands.
 These different environments harbor brown hyena, jackal, cheetah, giraffe, ostrich, zebra, and numerous bucks.
-Due to the great number of rivers and wetlands, the reserve boasts 300 species of birds, including the endangered blue crane and a breeding pair of eagles.
+The reserve boasts 300 species of birds, including the endangered blue crane and a breeding pair of eagles.